benjlevesque/goldilocks/docs/advanced.md

-  dashboard   Run the goldilocks dashboard that will show recommendations. delete-vpas Delete VPAs help        Help about any command summary     Genarate a summary of the vpa recommendations in a namespace. version     Prints the current version of the tool.
+  dashboard   Run the goldilocks dashboard that will show recommendations. delete-vpas Delete VPAs help        Help about any command summary     Generate a summary of the vpa recommendations in a namespace. version     Prints the current version of the tool.

 Flags: